tsgates/arch-wiki-markdown/wiki/Initscripts.md

 e.g. the always useful htop.

-The majority of users wishing to start an X server during the boot process should install a display manager (see Display Manager for details).
+The majority of users wishing to start an X server during the boot process should install a display manager (see Display manager for details).

 See also